Nature Reserve Volunteer

 - Able to pay for your food and accommodation for the duration of your stay.

 - Able to pay the $200 USD good faith fee upon acceptance.
-This fee is credited towards the last two weeks of your stay.
+This fee is credited towards the last two weeks of your accommodation payment.

 - Able to work independently or in pairs and teams.